The 20 Best Hereditary Ataxia Doctors in Japan

 Sapporo, JP

-Katsuki Eguchi practices in Sapporo, Japan.
+Katsuki Eguchi practices practicing medicine in Sapporo, Japan.
 Eguchi is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Hereditary Ataxia, West Syndrome, Movement Disorders, Parkinson's Disease, and Deep Brain Stimulation.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Hereditary Ataxia, West Syndrome, Movement Disorders, Parkinson's Disease, and Deep Brain Stimulation.

 Experienced in Hereditary Ataxia